janone/library-management/README.md

 5: cd to the project directory(cd library-management), then run command : mvn package
 6: cd to server 'target' directory(cd lms-server/target), then run : java -jar lms-server-jar-with-dependencies.jar
 7: open a new terminal, cd to client 'target' directory(cd lms-client/target), then run : java -jar lms-client-jar-with-dependencies.jar
-8: there are two initial accounts: root/root11 and user1/user11.
+8: there are two initial accounts: root/root11(admin) and user1/user11(ordinary user).
 ```

 - It is divided into two sides, server side and client side, so that it can be used by multiple people in the same time.